 You’re educated, you’re intelligent, and you’re driven to make your career dreams come true with the high-quality work you turn in.
 Unfortunately, in today’s digital age, where every individual becomes their own personal brand, smarts and effort aren’t always enough — you need meaningful connections and an esteemed reputation to put you ahead of the pack.
 Recruiting software provider Jobvite reports nearly 40 percent of all hires are generated through employee referral programs, nearly double the average of strategic human resource management efforts.
 Employee referrals are also hired 55 percent more quickly than those who are hired through a career site.

 These numbers are especially meaningful to freelancers, who can save time bidding for work over competitors by gaining new clients through referrals.
 A digital footprint is almost inescapable today; in fact, a study by the Internet security company AVG found that 92 percent of American toddlers already have an online presence.
-Using social media to shape your digital identity and garner more job leads gives you an edge in the marketplace.
+Using social media to shape your digital identity and garner more freelance writing jobs leads gives you an edge in the marketplace.
 As Jobvite’s 2015 Recruiter Nation Survey found, 96 percent of recruiters use social media in their efforts to find quality candidates.
 Here are five ways to leverage social channels to improve your personal brand.

 1. Focus on the right channels